martian-lang/martian-docs/content/running-pipelines/index.md

 ## Restarting

-While a pipestance fails, it can be restarted by running `mrp` with the same arguments as before. `mrp` will identify the failed stages, and reset them so that run again from a clean start.
+When a pipestance fails, it can be restarted by running `mrp` with the same arguments as before. `mrp` will identify the failed stages, and reset them to a clean state so that they can run again.
 Stages that have already completed successfully will not be reset or re-run.